Tirumalpur

 Tirumalpur is an important temple town and a suburb of Kanchipuram, Tamil Nadu.
 It is also an important suburban train station along the south west line of Chennai Suburban Railway.

-The place is famous for the historic Thirumarperu Shiva temple.Tirumalpur is located 78 kms away from the State Capital Chennai.
-Upcoming Chennai Greenfield airport is to be located near Parandur, which is 10 kms from Tirumalpur Suburban Railway Station.
+The place is famous for the historic Thirumarperu Shiva temple.Tirumalpur is located 78 km away from the State Capital Chennai.
+Upcoming Chennai Greenfield airport is to be located near Parandur, which is 10 km from Tirumalpur Suburban Railway Station.
 It is the part of Arakkonam taluk of Ranipet district.